-Answer: The Family Education Workshop will be in a webinar format.
+The Family Education Workshop will be in a webinar format.
 All you need to do is click on the link and join during the sign-in period.
-If you are late to the sign-in period you can join afterwards as well.
-The workshop is run through zoom and you do not need to have zoom installed on your computer, tablet, or phone.
-If you already have the zoom application installed on your device that is okay, but not required in order for you to access the workshop.
+If you are late to the sign-in period, you can join afterwards as well.
+The workshop is run through Zoom and you do not need to have Zoom installed on your computer, tablet, or phone as it is not required in order for you to access the workshop.
 You can sign-in using the provided link or the username and password.
 All the instructions and link to the webinar are sent out the week prior.

 Are we able to participate during the workshop?

-Answer: You can ask questions directly through the chat.
-Your questions will be answered either privately by the hosts or asked directly to the speakers.
-Your name will not be used when the speaker is asked or is answering your questions.
-If you have any questions afterwards, please reach out to the Family Programs Coordinator. #4 Will the materials (power points and handouts) be provided?
-Answer: Yes, all of the materials used during the workshop will be emailed out the week after.
-The materials will be sent to you confidentially through email (BCC) for you to have and review at your leisure.
+Yes, all of the materials used during the workshop will be emailed out the week after.
+The materials will be sent to you confidentially through email (BCC).
 We will also provide previous recordings of each presentation in case you missed one or cannot attend.

 Looking to help a loved one struggling with addiction or another mental illness?
 EHN Canada offers a variety of evidence-based, inpatient and outpatient treatment programs at our treatment centres around the country.